-- Summarize the background of HACCP.
+- Summarize the background of HACCP

-- List and describe the three types of contamination.
+- List and describe the three types of contamination

-- Describe methods of controlling the three types of contamination.
+- Describe methods of controlling the three types of contamination

-- Describe the seven principles of the HACCP system.
+- Describe the seven principles of the HACCP system

-- Identify and monitor Critical Control Points.
+- Identify and monitor critical control points (CCPs)

-- Establish and monitor Critical Limits.
+- Establish and monitor critical limits

-- Identify appropriate corrective action.
+- Identify appropriate corrective action for deviations from CCPs

-- Develop and follow a comprehensive HACCP recipe.
+- Develop and follow a comprehensive HACCP recipe

-- Perform a HACCP evaluation to determine the effectiveness of the HACCP system in their establishment.
+- Perform a HACCP evaluation to determine the effectiveness of the HACCP system

-Course content may take a take a few minutes to display fully.
+Course content may take a few minutes to display fully.

 This course is intended for an interprofessional audience, including dietitians and health educators.